idealparable/BibleQ/DidLazarusWriteJohn_ShortAnswer.md

 **Bible Question:** Did Lazarus write the gospel of John?
 Or did John?
 Is Lazarus the "disciple Jesus Loved"?
 (DiLoved for short.)
 Does it matter?

-This is the short answer version of a longer groundwork article / study notes / draft attempt [here](DidLazarusWriteJohn).

 My answer will be that the author and DiLoved are both John, evidently, and it matters indirectly to some surprisingly important topics, including:

 - Trinity in Genesis.